congltk1234/BrycenChatbot/README.md

   npm install -g firebase-tools
 ```

-Then login your google account
+Then Log into Firebase using your Google account

 ```bash
   firebase login